Comparatrope/plain-TDD/README.md

-# Welcome
+# plain-TDD
-This repository is for a Test Driven Development (TDD) code expressed in plain, without a technical debt from a third-party framework or library:
+This repository is for a Test Driven Development (TDD) code expressed in plain terms, without a technical debt of a third-party standards:
 - [x] test.cmd: define and invoke a set of isolated test cases with Metric and Input specification
 - [x] test.cmd: pass defined variables to assert.cmd for staging of Input evaluation
 - [x] assert.cmd: stage assertion of Input evaluation in isolated CMD /S runtime and log ('test.cmd.log') the test case details